 Through a transformative educational experience, the Doctor of Acupuncture and Oriental Medicine (DAOM) program prepares you to expand your practice and advance the field of Oriental and integrative medicines.
 By furthering your education, you will gain effective skills for leadership and teaching, and cultivate expertise within a clinical specialty area.
 The DAOM at AOMA focuses on the care and management of patients through the practice of integrative medicine, providing a foundation and allowing flexibility of study in this vital area.

-First Professional Doctorate (DAcOM)
+Professional Doctorate (DAcOM)

-The Doctor of Acupuncture and Oriental Medicine (DAcOM) program is a first professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
+The Doctor of Acupuncture and Oriental Medicine (DAcOM) program is a professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
 Currently, the master degree leads to licensure, and the DAcOM contains all of the master competencies with additional doctoral-level work.
 This program builds on the MAcOM program with advanced skills in assessment and treatment techniques, nutritional knowledge with clinical application, systems-based practice, practice-based learning and improvement, and advanced clinical practice.
 A portion of this program is student-defined, faculty-approved through choice of elective tracks.